 — an appeal against an original decision of a technical committee.

-5.3.2 The documented appeal shall, in all cases, be submitted to the Chief Executive Officer, with a copy to the chair and secretariat of the technical committee.
+5.3.2 The documented appeal shall, in all cases, be submitted to the Chief Executive Officer, with a copy to the Chair and secretariat of the technical committee.

-5.3.3 The Chief Executive Officer shall, following whatever consultations s/he deems appropriate, refer the appeal together with his/her comments to the technical management board within 4 weeks after receipt of the appeal.
+5.3.3 The Chief Executive Officer shall, following whatever consultations she/he deems appropriate, refer the appeal together with his/her comments to the technical management board within 4 weeks after receipt of the appeal.

 5.3.4 The technical management board shall decide whether an appeal shall be further processed or not.
-If the decision is in favour of proceeding, the chair of the technical management board shall form a conciliation panel.
+If the decision is in favour of proceeding, the Chair of the technical management board shall form a conciliation panel.

 The conciliation panel shall hear the appeal within 12 weeks and attempt to resolve the difference of opinion as soon as practicable.
 The conciliation panel shall give a final report within 12 weeks.
 If the conciliation panel is unsuccessful in resolving the difference of opinion, this shall be reported to the Chief Executive Officer, together with recommendations on how the matter should be settled.